Here are the top Institutional holders of bluebird bio Inc. (BLUE) shares

 The top institutional shareholder in the company is Capital Research Global Investors with over 8.13 million shares valued at $351.71 million.
 The investor’s holdings represent 12.11% of the BLUE Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Vanguard Group, Inc. (The) with 6.46 million shares valued at $279.66 million to account for 9.63% of the shares outstanding.
 The other top investors are Wellington Management Group, LLP which holds 5.35 million shares representing 7.97% and valued at over $231.46 million, while Blackrock Inc. holds 5.75% of the shares totaling 3.86 million with a market value of $167.09 million.

-The stock witnessed a 6.61% gain in the last 1 month and extending the period to 3 months gives it a -34.84%, and is -5.07% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.69% over the week and 6.47% over the month.
+The stock witnessed a -2.11% gain in the last 1 month and extending the period to 3 months gives it a -31.63%, and is 6.61% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.82% over the week and 6.08% over the month.

 bluebird bio Inc. (BLUE) Analyst Forecasts